The fight against cancer faces daunting new challenge: debt politics

 Last year, Biden announced his intent to “supercharge” the moonshot with a plan to reduce the death rate from cancer by at least 50 percent over the next 25 years.

-Biden also asked Congress to reauthorize the National Cancer Act, which officials said would help build new clinical trial networks and modernize data collection in order to improve detection and treatment.
+Biden also asked Congress to reauthorize the National Cancer Act, which officials said would help build new clinical trial networks and modernize data collection to improve detection and treatment.

-Carnival said the new plan emphasizes the role that the public can play by getting back to cancer screenings missed during the pandemic, quitting smoking, and participating in trials.
+Carnival said the new plan emphasizes the role the public can play by getting back to cancer screenings missed during the pandemic, quitting smoking and participating in trials.

-The plan emphasized eight specific goals, including eliminating inequities in prevention, treatment and even research.
+The plan emphasized eight goals, including eliminating inequities in prevention, treatment and even research.

 Cancer is extremely well funded, especially compared to other diseases and public health threats.
 The federal government, drug companies and nonprofits have poured hundreds of billions of dollars into the effort.